llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 However, it is a severe bug for a BMI to remain unchanged following an observable change that affects its consumers.

+Build systems may utilize this optimization by doing an update-if-changed operation to the BMI that is consumed from the BMI that is output by the compiler.

 We encourage build systems to add an experimental mode that reuses the cached BMI when **direct** dependencies did not change, even if **transitive** dependencies did change.